Vedadiyan/genql/README.md

 ## Non Columnar Group By
 The GROUP BY clause in GenQL works in a non columnar way making the `PARTITION` functionality redundant.
 When a `GROUP BY` is executed by GenQL, alongside normal grouping and including the group keys in the result set, the whole group is also included in the result under which is accessible through the `*` key.

+## Functions
+GenQL supports the definition of custom functions.
+However, functions must be written in Go and then injected into the executor.
+In order to define a custom function, a function with the following signature has to be defined and injected into the executor using the `RegisterFunction` helper:

+    func(query *Query, current Map, functionOptions *FunctionOptions, args []any) (any, error)

 ## Common Table Expressions
 Common Table Expressions (CTEs) are powerful temporary named result sets that enable modularizing complex queries in GenQL.
 CTEs are materialized subqueries that allow breakdown of multi-layered transformations into simpler building blocks.
 By assigning result data sets to inline view names, CTEs unlock capabilities like: